-He has established the Leadership, Ethics, and Practice (LEAP) Initiative to equip students with the professional skills – in addition to academic coursework – that they will need for career success.
+Ambassador Reuben E. Brigety II, former Dean of the Elliott School of International Affairs, established the Leadership, Ethics, and Practice (LEAP) Initiative with the hope that every graduate would become a capable and effective international affairs practitioner.
+The goal of LEAP is to equip students with the professional skills – in addition to academic coursework – that they will need for career success.

 Leadership is a critical component of professional success at each stage of a career in international affairs.

 The Elliott School’s Leadership, Ethics, and Practice initiative aims to prepare students for those leadership challenges.
 The school will design new courses on leadership and the revise existing ones to emphasize leadership themes and topics.

 Through coursework, guest speakers, internships, and other learning opportunities, the school’s goal is to prepare students to become successful leaders from the moment they enter the workforce.

 Every student entering the world of international affairs will confront ethical challenges.
 Difficult and complex legal and moral questions will come up early and often.

 The Leadership, Ethics, and Practice initiative will integrate the exploration and analysis of ethics topics throughout undergraduate and graduate education.
 In the classroom, the goal is to identify ethical issues appropriate to every subject and course and explore them through case studies or other instructional means.

 The school will also design and offer courses specifically intended to address ethical issues, host speakers on ethics topics and establish a retreat on ethics issues for both incoming undergraduate and graduate students.